Vietnam.vn - Nền tảng quảng bá Việt Nam

 DNVN - Speaking at the 25th anniversary of the Vietnam Textile and Apparel Association (Vitas) and the 2024 Summary Conference on December 14, Mr. Dang Vu Hung - Vice President of Vitas emphasized that the Vietnamese textile and garment industry is making efforts for "dual" transformation (green transformation, digital transformation) to go further.

-Vietnam Textile and Apparel Association (Vitas) was established on July 16, 1999 with the goal of gathering, connecting and representing Vietnamese textile and garment enterprises, accompanying the industry in sustainable development.
-After 25 years of establishment, Vitas represents nearly 1,000 official and affiliated members from large corporations to small and medium enterprises.
+The Vietnam Textile and Garment Association (Vitas) was established on July 16, 1999, with the goal of gathering, connecting, and representing Vietnamese textile and garment businesses, and supporting the sustainable development of the industry.
+Over its 25 years of establishment, Vitas represents nearly 1,000 official and affiliated members, ranging from large corporations to small and medium-sized enterprises.

-The Association has made important contributions to the development of the Vietnamese textile and garment industry.
-It has participated in building strategies and planning for industry development; and in negotiating important free trade agreements related to the textile and garment sector.
+The Association has made significant contributions to the development of Vietnam's textile and garment industry.
+These contributions include participation in formulating strategies and development plans for the industry, and involvement in negotiating important free trade agreements related to the textile and garment sector.

 According to Mr. Vu Duc Giang - Chairman of Vitas, despite the complicated and unpredictable developments in the world and regional situations as well as difficulties in the domestic economic situation, the Vietnamese textile and garment industry still maintains a good growth rate.